Ezequiel Duran Player Props: Rangers vs. Tigers

 Ezequiel Duran At The Plate

-- Duran has driven home a run in 19 games this season (31.7%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..
+- Duran has had at least one RBI in 32.8% of his games this season (20 of 61), with two or more RBI 11 times (18.0%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.